Recycling

 Recycle office paper, file folders, junk mail, envelopes, flyers, newspapers and inserts, magazines, catalogs, paperbacks and phone books, wrapping paper, paper bags, tissue and cookie boxes, paper towel cores, toilet tissue rolls, frozen food boxes, cartons and boxes used for milk, juice, soup, broth, etc., clean pizza boxes, 6 and 12 pack cartons from soda, clean paper ice cream containers.
 Corrugated cardboard must be flattened.

 Plastic caps and lids larger than 3" in diameter are acceptable.
 The smallest acceptable plastic container is a 6 - 8 ounce yogurt cup.
-Containers must be empty.
+Containers must be empty and clean.

 Do not recycle those coded 3, 4, 6 and 7.